keenerz/keenerz/README.md

 - 🤔 Currently working on a freelance Project with the MDC, MechGroupBuyTracker and CarMaintainer!

-- ❤️ Love tinkering with technology, building custom computers and desktops
+- ❤️ Love tinkering with technology, building custom computers and mechanical keyboards.

 - 🥅 Current Goals: Expand my knowledge and keep on coding.